fabric8-ui/ngx-fabric8-wit/README.md

 BREAKING CHANGE: The graphiteWidth option has been removed.
 The default graphite width of 10mm is always used for performance reason.
 ```
+If you introduce a change other than a fix, a feat or a BREAKING CHANGE then no release will be performed.